DataDalton/r-place_Image_Archive/README.md

 This was originally in the [Google Drive](https://drive.google.com/drive/folders/1-uaPRUi2_NO6slTmdWGUIPbId8vsLNdW?usp=drive_link) however has been migrated to GitHub to better serve the community.

-The Google Drive will still server as a mirror
+The Google Drive will still serve as a mirror